NBA Finals: 1950s–60s: Celtics Dynasty

-1970–1979: Decade of parity
+1970s: Decade of parity

-The 1970s saw ten different teams reach the Finals and eight different teams win a championship, the most of any decade in the NBA, with the Celtics and New York Knicks winning twice.
+The 1970s saw ten different teams reach the Finals and eight different teams win a championship, the most of any decade in the NBA, with the Boston Celtics and New York Knicks winning twice.

-In 1970, a classic final featured the Knicks against the Lakers.
-In the waning moments of Game 3, with the series tied, Jerry West hit a basket from 60 feet to tie the game, a shot which became one of the most famous ever.
-However, the Knicks won in overtime and continued their momentum for a 4–3 win, becoming the first team after the Celtics dynasty to win an NBA championship.
-The Milwaukee Bucks also won their first title, defeating the Baltimore Bullets in 1971.
+In 1970, a classic Finals featured the Knicks against the Lakers.
+In the waning moments of Game 3, with the series tied, Jerry West hit a basket from 60 feet to tie the game, a shot that became one of the most famous ever.
+However, the Knicks won in overtime and eventually won the series in 7 games.
+Game 7 featured an injured Willis Reed returning to action for the Knicks and inspiring his team to victory, though Reed scored only 4 points.
+The following season had another first-time champion, as the Milwaukee Bucks, led by Oscar Robertson and Kareem Abdul-Jabbar, defeated the Baltimore Bullets.

-Two seasons after losing in the Finals, the Lakers won 33 straight games, the longest such streak in NBA history.
-By season's end, they broke the record for most wins in a season with 69, one more than the 1966–67 Philadelphia 76ers, before taking home the championship for the first time since relocating to Los Angeles.
-The Knicks returned to win the Finals again a season later, their second championship.
+Two seasons after losing in the Finals, the Lakers won 33 straight games, the longest winning streak in NBA history.
+By season's end, they broke the record for most wins in a season with 69, one more than the 1966–67 Philadelphia 76ers, before taking home the championship for the first time since relocating to Los Angeles, beating the Knicks.
+The Knicks returned to win the Finals again a season later, followed by the Celtics’ 12th title in 1974.

-Despite the rise of the Knicks, the 1974 championship returned to the Celtics.

-Following the success of the Lakers, the 1970s were characterized by a major breakthrough of the league's western franchises.
+The late 1970s were characterized by a major breakthrough of the league's western franchises.
 In 1975, after compiling a 48–34 regular season record, the Golden State Warriors swept the Washington Bullets 4–0 in the 1975 NBA Finals.
-In 1976, the Phoenix Suns, after only eight years of existence as a franchise, overcame a losing record early in the season to build a remarkable win streak to finish 42–40.
-They achieved upset victories over the Seattle SuperSonics and the Warriors, before facing Boston in the Finals.
-The teams split the first four games, before Game 5 went into three overtimes and Boston won 128–126.
-The Celtics quickly managed to secure their 13th championship, defeating the Suns 87–80 in Game 6.
+In 1976, the Phoenix Suns, after only eight years of existence, overcame an 18–27 losing record early in the regular season to build a remarkable run to finish 42–40.
+The team, nicknamed the "Sunderella Suns," achieved upset victories over the Seattle SuperSonics and the Warriors, before facing the Celtics in the Finals.
+The teams split the first four games, before Game 5 went into three overtimes, and Boston won 128–126.
+The Celtics quickly managed to secure their 13th championship, and second in three years, defeating the Suns 87–80 in Game 6.

-Other franchises that won their first titles in the 1970s included the Portland Trail Blazers in 1977, and the Washington Bullets, who defeated the SuperSonics in 1978.
-The SuperSonics managed to exact revenge on the Bullets the following season, as they won their first title in 1979.
+Franchises that won their first titles in the 1970s included the New York Knicks in 1970, Milwaukee Bucks in 1971, the Portland Trail Blazers in 1977, and the Washington Bullets, who defeated the Seattle SuperSonics, in 1978.
+The Sonics exacted revenge on the Bullets the following season, beating Washington in five games in 1979 to win their first title.